scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 SCION emphasizes this separation as it is used exclusively for inter-domain forwarding; re-using the intra-domain network fabric to provide connectivity amongst all SCION infrastructure services, border routers, and endpoints.
 As a consequence, minimal change to the infrastructure is required for ISPs when deploying SCION.

-Although a complete SCION address is composed of the <ISD, AS, endpoint address> 3-tuple, the endpoint address is not used for inter-domain routing or forwarding.
-This implies that the endpoint addresses are not required to be globally unique or globally routable and can be selected independently by the corresponding ASes.
-This means, for example, that an endpoint identified by a link-local IPv6 address in the source AS can directly communicate with an endpoint identified by a globally routable IPv4 address via SCION.
-It is possible for two SCION hosts with the same IPv4 address 10.0.0.42 but located in different ASes to communicate with each other via SCION ({{RFC1918}}).
+A complete SCION address is composed of the <ISD, AS, endpoint address> 3-tuple.
+The ISD-AS part is used for inter-domain routing.
+The endpoint address part is only used for intra-domain forwarding at the source and destination ASes.
+This implies that endpoint addresses are only required to be globally unique within each SCION AS.
+This means, for example, that an endpoint running a SCION stack using a {{RFC1918}} could directly communicate with another SCION endpoint using a {{RFC1918}} endpoint address in a different SCION AS.

 ### Intra-Domain Forwarding Process